BLavery/SAMD21-M0-Mini/README.md

 The 4 files in there I modified slightly to:
  - remove CircuitPython's TX/RX indicator use of those 2 LEDs
  - give the 2 LEDs names: board.LED1 and board.LED2
- - rename as Samd21 Mini instead of Arduino Zero
+ - rename board as Samd21 Mini instead of Arduino Zero

 My version of these 4 files is available above.
 (So, for you, just copy that folder into place inside .../boards.)
 Positioned as before in .../ports/atmel-samd I compiled the new version:
 ``` make samd21_mini ```